Moonbah River Hut Jindabyne

 Local telephone is connected, however you can make long distance calls reverse charges, if required.

-The bedding is high quality and all beds have electric blankets.
+The bedding is high quality.

 The fishing is outstanding.
 Expert guiding, tuition and or fly tying, can be arranged.
 (Rods and all gear required, are available for hire).